-Term Definition Арр Short for application .
-A collection of components such as tabs, reports, dashboards, and Visualforce pages that address specific business needs.
-Salesforce provides standard apps, which you can customize, such as Sales and Call Center.
-You can customize the standard apps to match the way you work.
-Edition One of several bundles of Salesforce products and services, each geared toward a different set of business needs.
-All Salesforce editions share the same look and feel, but they vary by feature, functionality, and pricing.
+Term Definition Edition One of several bundles of Salesforce products and services, each geared toward a different set of business needs.
+All Salesforce editions share the look and feel, but they vary by feature, functionality, and pricing.
 Object A definition of a specific type of information you can store in Salesforce.
 For example, the Case object lets you store information about customer inquiries.
-For each object, your organization will have multiple, specific records.
+For each object, your organization has multiple, specific records.
 Salesforce comes with lots of standard objects, but you can create custom objects, as well.
 Organization A deployment of Salesforce that has a defined set of licensed users.
-Your organization includes all of your data and applications.
-Record A collection of fields that store information about a specific item of a specific type (represented by an object), such as a contact, an account, or an opportunity.
-For example, you might have a contact record to store information about Joe Smith, and a case record store information about his training inquiry.
-Release Salesforce releases new products and features three times per year, and releases are identified by season-Winter, Spring, and Summer-along with the calendar year.
+Your organization includes all your data and applications.
+Record A collection of fields that store information about a specific item of a specific type.
+A record is an object, such as a contact, an account, or an opportunity.
+For example, you can have a contact record to store information about Joe Smith, and a case record store information about his training inquiry.
+Release Salesforce releases new products and features three times per year, and we identify releases by season-Winter, Spring, and Summer-along with the calendar year.
 Example : Winter '15.
-For every Salesforce release, the Salesforce release notes include new features and products that are generally available or in beta release, plus all changes to existing features and products.
+For every Salesforce release, the Salesforce release notes include new features and products that are generally available or in beta release.
+They also describe all changes to existing features and products.
 You can find the release notes when you search for "Release Notes" in the Salesforce Help.
-Salesforce The name of the Salesforce cloud computing CRM service.
-Salesforce The company name.
+Salesforce The name of the Salesforce cloud computing CRM service and the company name.